Greek numerals: Description

 Greek numerals in a c.
 1100 Byzantine manuscript of Hero of Alexandria's Metrika.
 The first line contains the number "θϡϟϛ δ ϛ", i.e. "9,996 + 1/4 + 1/6".
 It features each of the special numeral symbols sampi (ϡ), koppa (ϟ), and stigma (ϛ) in their minuscule forms.

-Greek numerals are decimal, based on powers of 10.
+Greek numerals form a sign-value notation system in decimal.
 The units from 1 to 9 are assigned to the first nine letters of the old Ionic alphabet from alpha to theta.
 Instead of reusing these numbers to form multiples of the higher powers of ten, however, each multiple of ten from 10 to 90 was assigned its own separate letter from the next nine letters of the Ionic alphabet from iota to koppa.
 Each multiple of one hundred from 100 to 900 was then assigned its own separate letter as well, from rho to sampi.
-(That this was not the traditional location of sampi in the Ionic alphabetical order has led classicists to conclude that sampi had fallen into disuse as a letter by the time the system was created.)
+Because the Phoenician precursor of sampi fell between what came to represent pi and koppa in Greek, its use to represent 900 is taken as a proof that the sampi had fallen into disuse as a letter by the time the system was created.

 This alphabetic system operates on the additive principle in which the numeric values of the letters are added together to obtain the total.
 For example, 241 was represented as (200 + 40 + 1).
-(It was not always the case that the numbers ran from highest to lowest: a 4th-century BC inscription at Athens placed the units to the left of the tens.
+(It was not always the case that the numbers ran from highest to lowest: a 4th-century BCE inscription at Athens placed the units to the left of the tens.
 This practice continued in Asia Minor well into the Roman period.)
 In ancient and medieval manuscripts, these numerals were eventually distinguished from letters using overbars: α̅, β̅, γ̅, etc. In medieval manuscripts of the Book of Revelation, the number of the Beast 666 is written as χ̅ξ̅ϛ̅ (600 + 60 + 6).
 (Numbers larger than 1,000 reused the same letters but included various marks to note the change.)
 Fractions were indicated as the denominator followed by a keraia; γ indicated one third, δ one fourth and so on.
 As an exception, special symbol ∠ indicated one half, and γ° or γo was two-thirds.
 These fractions were additive (also known as Egyptian fractions); for example δ ϛ indicated 1/4 + 1/6 = 5/12.

 A 14th-century Byzantine map of the British Isles from a manuscript of Ptolemy's Geography, using Greek numerals for its graticule: 52–63°N of the equator and 6–33°E from Ptolemy's Prime Meridian at the Fortunate Isles.